|Grey, black, brown, tan, white

 2. The Border Schnollie Is Very Energetic

-Once that’s finished, they may well want to go on another walk in the fields.
-You will need to find unique ways to tire your Schnollie out, and the breed is highly adept at dog agility and other physical exercises and classes.
+Once that’s finished, they may want to go on another walk in the fields.
+You will need to find unique ways to tire your Schnollie out, and the breed is highly adept at dog agility trials and other physical exercises and classes.

 3. The Schnauzer Is Built for Ratting

 Temperament & Intelligence of the Border Schnollie 🧠

-Are These Dogs Good for Families?
+Are These Dogs Good for Families? 🏡

-Does This Breed Get Along with Other Pets?
+Does This Breed Get Along with Other Pets? 🐶 😽

-As is true with most breeds, if you introduce your Schnollie to cats and other animals when they are still a puppy, they should form a close bond with the animal and they can create strong familial ties, even with cats.
-However, even if your Schnollie gets on well with an existing cat, it does not mean that introducing them to a new kitten will be an easy task.
+As is true with most breeds, if you introduce your Schnollie to cats and other animals when they are still a puppy, they should form a close bond with the animal, and they can create strong familial ties, even with cats.
+However, even if your Schnollie gets on along with an existing cat, it does not mean that introducing them to a new kitten will be an easy task.
 Take things slowly, be calm, and always be watchful when making the introduction.

 Things to Know When Owning a Border Schnollie:

-The Border Schnollie combines two high octane and intelligent dogs.
-As such, you should expect an equally energetic, playful, working breed.
-When he’s finished rounding up the kids, your Schnollie will be happy to play outside for hours.
-In terms of appearance, the Schnollie may look more like his Collie or his Schnauzer parent.
-He will usually have a body that is similar to that of the Schnauzer parent but with the markings and coloring of the Border Collie.
-As such, his fur will normally be on the wiry side, and he may well have the distinctive whiskers around his mouth.
-Expect soulful and intelligent eyes, floppy ears, and a muscular dog that is capable of surprising shows of strength and agility.
+The Border Schnollie combines two intelligent dogs, and you should expect an equally energetic, playful, working breed.
+When finished rounding up the kids, your Schnollie will be happy to play outside for hours.
+In terms of appearance, the Schnollie may look more like the Collie or Schnauzer.

+They usually have a body that is similar to that of the Schnauzer but with the markings and coloring of the Border Collie.
+Their fur is normally on the wiry side, and they have distinctive whiskers around their mouth.
+Expect soulful and intelligent eyes, floppy ears, and a muscular dog capable of surprising shows of strength and agility.

+Most Schnollies exhibit the wiry coat of the Schnauzer.
+It is a double-layer coat, which effectively protects against heat and cold.
+Your dog should not be sensitive to extreme cold or extreme heat.
 The Schnollie is an excellent family pet, but there are some things you need to know before you invest time and money in bringing one into your family.

-Food & Diet Requirements
+Food & Diet Requirements 🦴

 The Schnauzer is often described as being hypoallergenic because they do not shed a lot of hair.
-In contrast, the Collie sheds a lot of hair and often.
-Depending on which parent breed’s fur is dominant, you could have a heavy shedder or one that never sheds.
+In contrast, the Collie sheds a lot and often.
+Depending on which parent’s fur is dominant, you could have a heavy shedder or one that never sheds.
 Most often, you will enjoy a mix of the two traits.

 Health and Conditions ❤️